Inklingo

 AdjectiveA2General

-Use 'cierto' when stating that something is true, factual, or a certainty.
+Use 'cierto' to indicate that something is definite, true, or a factual statement, often used when confirming information.

 A vibrant image of the sun rising exactly on the horizon over a calm blue ocean, symbolizing an undeniable, fixed fact.